skip to main content

 Vatican Museums

-A city within a city, the Vatican Museums are impossible to summarize and harder still to forget.
-You’ll come for the Sistine Chapel, of course, but stay for Raphael’s luminous rooms, the hypnotic patterns of the ancient maps gallery, the serenity of modern religious art from Chagall to Kandinsky.
-To avoid the crowds, visit early - or let our concierge arrange a guided evening tour.
+A city within a city, the Vatican Museums resist summary.
+Visitors come for the Sistine Chapel, but stay for Raphael’s luminous rooms, the hypnotic Gallery of Maps, and moments of quiet modernity — from Chagall to Kandinsky.
+To truly appreciate them, timing is everything: early morning visits or guided evening tours restore reverence.

 http://m.museivaticani.va/content/museivaticani-mobile/en.html

-There are more galleries, of course.
-Rome is full of them.
-But the ones listed here share something in common: they offer space to slow down, to linger, to be moved.
-At Rome Luxury Suites, we believe that beauty isn’t just something to see, it’s something to feel.
+Rome is full of galleries.
+But the ones above share something essential: they offer space to linger, to feel, to be moved.
+At Rome Luxury Suites, we believe beauty is not something to rush through — it is something to inhabit.